What is UK GDPR?

-GDPR stands for the General Data Protection Regulation (Regulation (EU) 2016/679), a European Regulation that was passed in 2016 and comes into force throughout the European Union on 25 May 2018.
-In the UK, it will effectively replace the Data Protection Act 1998 (DPA) on that date as being the main piece of data protection / privacy law in force.
-In short, data protection law regulates the way in which organisations can “process” “personal data”, that is information which relates to an identifiable individual.
+In short, UK GDPR regulates the way in which organisations can “process” “personal data”, that is information which relates to an identifiable individual.
 “Process” here means carrying out any operation in relation to that data, from collecting it in the first place, holding it, consulting it, editing it, using it to communicate with the individual, through to disclosing it to another person and even destroying it.
-All of those activities are subject to data protection law if they are applied to personal data.
-Another major aspect of GDPR is the requirement to have appropriate technical and organisational measures in place to prevent data breaches – in other words strong information security measures.
+All those activities are subject to the UK GDPR as well as providing rights to those individuals whose data is processed and the requirement to have appropriate technical and organisational measures in place to prevent data breaches – in other words strong information security measures.

-What does GDPR mean in the context of our relationship with ISC Research?
+What does the UK GDPR mean in the context of our relationship with ISC Research?

-What does GDPR say about using that information for marketing?
+What does the UK GDPR say about using that information for marketing?

 So, is it a myth that we have to get the recipient’s consent in advance before we can send them a marketing email?

-Unfortunately, GDPR does not provide the whole data protection picture in relation to marketing emails.
-In the UK, we also have the Privacy and Electronic Communications (EC Directive) Regulations 2003, which implement an earlier European Directive, commonly known as “PECR”.
-PECR contains particular rules relating to direct marketing messages via electronic means such as email.
-PECR makes a distinction for these purposes between people who receive such communications in their capacity as part of a wider organisation (loosely, business to business communications) and people who receive such communications in their personal capacity (i.e. business to consumer communications) via, for example, a personal email address such as gmail or yahoo account.
+Unfortunately, the UK GDPR does not provide the whole data protection picture in relation to marketing emails.
+We also have the Privacy and Electronic Communications (EC Directive) Regulations 2003 (“PECR”) which sits alongside the UK GDPR, PECR contains particular rules relating to direct marketing messages via electronic means such as email.
+PECR makes a distinction for these purposes between people who receive such communications in their capacity as part of a wider organisation (loosely, business to business communications) and people who receive such communications in their personal capacity (i.e. business to consumer communications) via, for example, a personal email address such as Gmail or yahoo account.

 PECR says that for unsolicited marketing emails to be sent to consumers, the sender must either have the individual’s prior express and informed consent, or the sender must have already engaged with the individual in relation to the supply of goods or services to that person.

-However, in relation to business to business communications, the general principle of data protection law applies, which is as set out under the previous question.
-That means that you just have to meet one of the conditions mentioned above, such as the legitimate interests condition, in order to send a marketing email to, for example, the work email account of an employee at a school.
+However, in relation to business-to-business communications, the general principle of data protection law applies, which is as set out under the previous question.
+That means that you just must meet one of the conditions mentioned above, such as the legitimate interests condition, in order to send a marketing email to, for example, the work email account of an employee at a school.

 Is that the end of the story on marketing emails?

 Not quite.
-Even for business to business marketing emails, PECR says that you have to provide the individual with an easy way of opting out of receiving such communications.
-Also, you have to comply with Articles 13 or 14 of GDPR.
+Even for business-to-business marketing emails, under the UK GDPR and PECR you have to provide the individual with an easy way of opting out of receiving such communications.
+Also, you must comply with Articles 13 or 14 of the UK GDPR.
 These say that you have to provide individuals with further information, such as the identity and contact details of the data controller (i.e. probably your own entity), the purpose for which you’re processing their information, and various other items depending on the circumstances.

 How do we do that?